BMS Modules and their Types – Your Easy Guide in 2026

 3.2.
 The second type is the universal output module, which can deal with analog/digital outputs only.
 UO abbreviates this module.

 3.3.
 The third type is a universal input-output module.
-This module can deal with all types of signals, whether it’s digital or analog, Input or output.
+This module can handle all types of signals, whether digital or analog, Input or output.

-Any type of these modules will have an abbreviation letter for its type, plus the number of points that can be connected to the module.
+Each type of these modules has an abbreviation letter for its type, plus the number of points that can be connected to it.

 Some Examples for better understanding:

-16DI module means that this module can be connected to 16 points, and the type of all these points is digital input.
+A 16DI module means it can be connected to 16 points, and all of these points are digital inputs.

-8UI module means that this module can be connected to 8 different points, and the variety of these points is digital input, analog input, or both.
+The 8UI module means it can be connected to 8 different points, with the variety of these points including digital input, analog input, or both.

 Also, if you would like to read more about our blog posts, you can find all of them on this link: